 Don’t blame the government.
 Don’t blame the church people.
 Don’t blame your boss (if you can keep one).
 Don’t blame anyone for the path that you have chosen.

-So, when you are living in a pay-by-the-week motel in a seedy part of town, remember, Wisdom has been crying out, “You simple people, use good judgment.
+So, when you find yourself living in a run-down motel, remember, Wisdom has been crying out, “You simple people, use good judgment.
 You foolish people, show some understanding” (Proverbs 8:5 NLT).

 When you won’t listen to Wisdom, your way will be hard.